KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Found 'XMLHttpRequest' in file `node_helper.js`: Replace it with built-in fetch.
 4. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-5. Found 'XMLHttpRequest' in file `README.md`: Replace it with built-in fetch.
-6. Found 'require("https")' in file `XMLHttpRequest.js`: Replace it with built-in fetch.
-7. Found 'require('https')' in file `XMLHttpRequest.js`: Replace it with built-in fetch.
-8. Found 'XMLHttpRequest' in file `XMLHttpRequest.js`: Replace it with built-in fetch.
-9. Found 'XMLHttpRequest' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-MyTraffic by htilburgs](https://github.com/htilburgs/MMM-MyTraffic)